konkonrong-lgtm/konkonrong-lgtm/README.md

 ### mf-check — Salesforce Multi-Framework Preflight CLI

-A CLI for catching configuration and GraphQL compatibility issues in Salesforce Multi-Framework projects before deployment.
+A CLI for detecting configuration, linkage, and GraphQL compatibility issues in Salesforce Multi-Framework projects before deployment.

-Currently focused on React-based Salesforce Multi-Framework applications.
+Designed to catch deployment blockers and environment mismatches early, with a current focus on React-based Salesforce Multi-Framework applications.

 **What it checks**
 - UI Bundle configuration and build output